AmiraliTanabian/Telegram_SelfBot/README.md

 ```
 git clone https://github.com/AmiraliTanabian/Telegram_SelfBot.git && cd Telegram_SelfBot && cd v1
 ```
-or you can download it from this page.
+or you can download it from this page.<br>
 3- run the script in target system  <br>
 4- use commands <br>